Probing Lepton Number Violation: A Comprehensive Survey of Dimension-7 SMEFT: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful to Arvind Bhaskar, Patrick Bolton, Olivier Mattelaer, Gang Li, Michael Schmidt, and Oliver Scholer for helpful discussions and clarifications.
 CH would also like to thank Benjamin Grinstein for very useful discussions.
 KF, JH, and CH acknowledge support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) Emmy Noether grant HA 8555/1-1.
+JH acknowledges additional support from the Cluster of Excellence “Precision Physics, Fundamental Interactions, and Structure of Matter” (PRISMA$^+$ EXC 2118/1) funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) within the German Excellence Strategy (Project No. 390831469).
 LG acknowledges support from the National Science Foundation, Grant PHY-1630782, and the Heising-Simons Foundation, Grant 2017-228.
 KF acknowledges support from the Japan Society for the Promotion of Science (JSPS) Grant-in-Aid for Scientific Research B No.~21H01086 and No.~22K21350.